iptv-org/iptv/.github/CONTRIBUTING.md

 - open the `channels/` folder and find a file with the same name as the country code
 - in the header of the playlist, next to `#EXTM3U`, add an `x-tvg-url` attribute with a link to the EPG source.

-The result should look something like this:
+The result should be something like this:

 ```xml
 #EXTM3U x-tvg-url="https://example.com/epg.xml.gz"